UKHO/docs/quality-assurance/manual-test-scripts.md

 In these cases, it is acceptable to use MS Office applications to document tests.
 Please see the [guidance on user acceptance testing for a suitable template](./user-acceptance-testing.md)

 ## Best practices

+- Favour _requirement based suites_ where it is possible to link test cases to PBIs.
+- Otherwise, _static suites_ can be used
+- It is common for test suites to be organised according to the sprint in which they are exercised.
+However, at the end of a project these must be re-organised according to functional area (TODO add example)
+- Shared steps **must** be used for common functionality in order to make maintenance easier.
+- Parameters must be used where the test case can be run with different data, or if inputs should be recorded.